hpaluch/PIC16F1579-LM35-Temp/README.md

 # Measure temperature with PIC16F1579 and LM35 sensor

-Here is my first project where I plan to measure temperature using [LM35][LM35] sensor (which converts temperature to linear voltage delta) and [PIC16F1579][PIC16F1579].
+Here is my first project where I use [LM35][LM35] Temperature sensor (which converts temperature to linear voltage delta) and [PIC16F1579][PIC16F1579].

 [LM35][LM35] simply outputs 10 x mV voltage in Celsius, for example 260 mV =